 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.

-- Suffolk Record Office, 77 Raingate Street, Bury St Edmunds IP33 2AR.
+- Suffolk Archives, 77 Raingate Street, Bury St Edmunds IP33 2AR.
 Very few records survive.
 Holdings include: Printed accounts of relief paid (1858-63); etc.

 - The Early History of Sudbury Workhouse ms. at Bury St Edmunds Record Office.